-As communication technology has continued to advance at a rapid pace, lawmakers across the country have faced the issue of teenagers sharing nude or explicit images with one another, a practice known as sexting.
-Under many existing laws, these actions would be considered acts of child pornography.
-But some state legislatures have recognized that adults who engage in child pornography are very different than hormonal teenagers who share pictures with each other; these legislatures have therefore adopted new laws that better reflect this understanding.
+As communication technology continues to advance at a rapid pace, lawmakers across the country have faced the issue of teenagers sharing nude or explicit images with one another, a practice known as "sexting."

-It's also a crime in Louisiana to produce, promote, distribute, or possess any pornographic images or material that involve juveniles.
-This type of material includes any kind of film, image, photograph, or other reproduction that depicts people younger than 17 engaging in sexual conduct.
-Committing the crime of pornography involving juveniles in Louisiana is a felony offense.
-(Louisiana Revised Statutes § 14:81.1.)
+It's also a crime in Louisiana to produce, distribute, or possess any pornographic images or material that involve juveniles.
+This type of material includes any kind of film, image, photograph, or other reproduction that depicts any sexual performance by a person younger than 17.
+Sexual performance includes lewd exhibition of the genitals or anus or any actual or simulated act of sexual intercourse or masturbation.